fabiangreffrath/woof/README.md

  * The option to show the centered "A secret is revealed!" message has been added (since Woof!
 4.0.0).
  * The `-pistolstart` command line option has been added (since Woof!
 4.0.0).
  * The concept of compatibility levels has been added, currently offering "Vanilla", "Boom" and "MBF" (default).
 The default compatibility level may be changed through the menu and overridden with the `-complevel` parameter, allowing for both numeric and named arguments as in PrBoom+ (since Woof!
 5.0.0).
 Menu items in the Setup menu that don't apply to the current compatibility level are disabled and grayed out (since Woof!
 5.1.0).
  * Support for "autoload" directories has been added, both for common ("doom-all") and per IWAD files.
 WAD files in these directories are loaded before those passed to the `-file` parameter, DEHACKED files in these directories are processed after those passed to the `-deh` parameter and before those embedded into WAD files (since Woof!
 5.0.0).
+Additionally, autoload directories for PWADs are also supported in a similar manner, but these directories will not get created automatically (since Woof!
+6.0.0).
  * The order of the demo sequence has been changed to show the CREDIT graphic screen after the first demo and the port's own demo screen after the second (since Woof!
 5.0.0).
+ * Support for the MBF21 complevel has been added, originally spearheaded by DSDA-Doom (since Woof!
+6.0.0).
+ * The colored blood feature has been ported over from PrBoom+ (since Woof!
+6.0.0).
+ * The Automap overlay and rotate modes have been ported over from Crispy Doom (since Woof!
+6.0.0).

 ## Input